 The Nova Scotia Apprenticeship Agency is also an active participant in the Atlantic Apprenticeship Harmonization Project (AAHP) to harmonize trades and improve apprentice mobility throughout Atlantic Canada.
 The AAHP is the primary focus of the Atlantic Apprenticeship Council (AAC), which is composed of the Apprenticeship Board Chairs and Directors of Apprenticeship from each of the four Atlantic Provinces.
 The goal of the AAC is to work cooperatively to foster the development of a highly-skilled workforce and to work regionally to facilitate and share best practices in order to streamline mobility of workers.
 The desired outcomes of the AAC are to create efficiencies in time and resources, and to promote consistency in training and apprentice mobility.

 External and Internal Review

-The Nova Scotia Community College (NSCC) is the primary deliverer of apprenticeship technical training.
-It provides both traditional classroom and on-line options for apprentices.
-Technical training is also provided by the United Association Local 56, Plumbers and Pipefitters; the International Association of Heat and Frost Insulators and Allied Workers Local 116; and the Nova Scotia Boatbuilders Association.
-In practice, Agency staff works with these training providers to develop curriculum standards and examinations based on the occupational standard for the trade.
+Nova Scotia Community College (NSCC) is the primary deliverer of apprenticeship technical trades training.
+It provides both traditional classroom and shop training, technical training and online options for apprentices.
+Technical training is also provided by the United Association Local 56, Plumbers and Pipefitters; the International Association of Heat and Frost Insulators and Allied Workers Local 116; the Nova Scotia Boatbuilders Association; and the International Brotherhood of Electrical Workers Local 625.
+In practice, Agency staff work with these training providers to develop curriculum standards and examinations based on the occupational standard for the trade.
 Occupational standards, curriculum standards logbooks and examinations are validated by industry.

 Other Organizations Related to Quality Assurance in Colleges and Apprenticeship